-1.1.2 Proposed Project
+1.1.1 Proposed Project

-JDSF proposes to implement vegetation treatments on up to 152 acres of land on JDSF within the Thompson Gulch watershed and within the Thompson Gulch Timber Harvest Plan (1-14-058MEN) that was harvested in 2015 (Figure 1-1).
-JDSF is part of CAL FIRE's State Forest Program in which there are eight demonstration state forests totaling 71,000 acres.
+The proposed project will implement a variety of vegetation treatments on 470 acres within JDSF.
+The project is in Mendocino County, along HWY 20, between Willits and Fort Bragg, CA. JDSF is part of CAL FIRE's State Forest Program in which there are eight demonstration state forests totaling 71,000 acres.
 The forests represent the most common forest types in the state.
 The Board of Forestry and Fire Protection policy provides that JDSF management must include "research and demonstration projects [that] include silviculture, mensuration, logging methods, economics, hydrology, protection, and recreation," (California Department of Forestry and Fire Protection, 2016).